palera1n/docs/COMMONISSUES.md

 #### **Ignoring non-arm64 device**
 palera1n uses the checkm8 BootROM exploit which relies on a hardware vulnerability in the A5-A11 chips.
 Apple has patched the vulnerability in A12 and newer chips, so it does not and **will never work** on those devices.

+#### **Starting thread for Apple TV 4K Advanced board**
+This message shows up regardless of the connected device's type and is safe to ignore.
+It does not mean palera1n thinks your device is an Apple TV.

+#### **Rootless gets stuck on booting**
+1. Force reboot the device
+2. Re-run palera1n with the `-s` option (`Safe Mode` in palen1x)
+3. Once the device boots up, press the gear icon in the loader and then press Do All

 ### **Shell version (deprecated) specific**

 #### **"Booted device" but not booted**
 This may happen when the downloading and patching process is interrupted.
 Please run `./palera1n.sh clean` (use with `sudo` if on Linux), then try again.

 If that doesn't fix it, it may be caused by an update from the Procursus repo.
-The quickest way to fix it is `./palera1n.sh --restorerootfs`.
+The quickest way to fix it is to [restore rootfs](https://ios.cfw.guide/removing-palera1n-legacy/).
 Alternatively, you can manually restore `/usr/libexec/dirs_cleaner` from the rootfs snapshot using the SSHRD script.

-#### **Your local changes would be overwritten by checkout**
-Run the following commands, and then try again:
-- `cd ramdisk`
-- `git stash`
-- `git stash drop`
-- `cd ..`

 #### **jbinit DIED! (sh)**
 Your device may get stuck on a verbose boot screen, and if you look closely you'll see a "jbinit DIED!" error near the top.